How to Enroll Your Child in a Child Care Program

 Enrolling in Private Child Care in Any Parish

-To enroll your child in a private-pay or standalone child care program in any setting, you should contact your preferred child care provider(s) to ask about their enrollment process, timeline, waitlist information, and other enrollment requirements.
+Contact child care provider(s) in your area to ask about their enrollment process, timeline, waitlist information, and other enrollment requirements.

 Qualifying for Free Child Care

-If you are seeking to qualify for publicly-funded child care (free programming), contact your local school district to learn more about early childhood options and opportunities.
+If you are seeking to qualify for publicly-funded child care (free programming), contact your local lead agency to learn more about early childhood options and opportunities.
 Publicly-funded child care options are available in all communities in Louisiana, including:

 - Early Head Start (birth to two)